syfengcuhk/mboshi/README.md

 (2) F-score: a measure of segmentation quality
 Please refer to https://github.com/beer-asr/beer ([1]) for evaluation software.

-See our paper for details of the approach.
+See our Interspeech 2021 paper for details of the approach.
-S. Feng, P. \.Zelasko, L. Moro{-}Vel{\'{a}}zquez and O. Scharenborg, "Unsupervised Acoustic Unit Discovery by Leveraging a Language-Independent Subword Discriminative Feature Representation", in Proc.
-INTERSPEECH 2021.

 References
 [1] B. Yusuf, L. Ondel, L. Burget, J. Cernock ́y, and M. Saraclar, “Ahierarchical  subspace  model  for  language-attuned  acoustic  unitdiscovery,” CoRR, vol. abs/2011.03115, 2020.